samzabala/1p21dashboardframework/assets/plugins/framework/docs/sections/components/form.md

 It will also render the date active in the calendar ui

-This can be use set a default value to the calendar as well
+This is also how to set a default value to the calendar as well

 ### Support